camillethuyentruong/protocols/sporemat.md

 <img src="https://user-images.githubusercontent.com/46766469/184759070-644015ed-ccee-4210-b9f3-482038524cf5.jpg" width="300" />

-## How to store material for DNA sequencing
+## How to sample material for DNA sequencing
 Spore mats have few morphological characters and species identification relies mostly on DNA.
-Luckily they are very easy to sequences!
+Luckily they are easy to sequence.

 To extract DNA from spore mats:
  - Sterilize a razor blade with a flame and/or an alcohol wipe, and carefully scrape the surface of the spore mat, avoiding any soil or debris from other organisms.